RikDuijm/municipality/README.md

 ## <a name="testing"></a>Testing
 ### <a name="manual-testing"></a>Manual testing<br>
 #### Responsive testing
-I tested the responsiveness of the page 3 times (one time after writing the initial code, then after making several changes, and one time right before the final deployment) locally.
+I tested the responsiveness of the page 3 times locally: one time after writing the initial code, then after making several changes, and one time right before the final deployment.
 After the final deployment on Heroku, I tested it one more time remotely.
 I used Chrome developer tools.

 #### Testing different browsers
 The page is tested in different browsers: Google Chrome, Microsoft Edge, Internet Explorer 11, Firefox.
 Only in Internet Explorer I found some problems with the buttons I used.
 This has been solved.
+I tested locally and also after deployment on Heroku.

 #### Testing the functionality ####
-I tested the functionalities by going through the steps a user should take to report a problem.
+I tested the functionalities by going through the steps a user should take to report a problem and by going through the additional steps an admin can take.
 In all cases the results matched what I expected.

 **1. Search Functionality**
 1. Filling in a street name that is already in the database (because a problem has been reported):

 Expected result: street name + problem.

 1. Testing if the search functionality is case sensitive: